Turkey-backed rebels could push further south in Syria, Erdogan says

 "We may extend this area to 5,000 square kilometers as part of a safe zone."

-Turkey has long argued for the need for a "safe zone" or a "no-fly" zone along its Syrian border, with the aim of clearing out Islamic State and Kurdish fighters and of stemming a wave of immigration that has caused tension in Europe.
+Turkey has long argued for the need for a "safe zone" or a "no-fly" zone along its Syrian border, with the aim of clearing out Islamic State and Kurdish fighters and stemming a wave of migration that has fueled tensions in Europe.

 But Western allies have so far balked at the idea, saying it would require a significant ground force and planes to patrol, marking a major commitment in such a crowded battlefield.

-Erdogan also said the Turkey-backed rebels - a group of Syrian Arabs and Turkmen fighting under the loose banner of the Free Syrian Army - were now targeting the Islamic State-held town of al-Bab.
+Erdogan said on Monday the Turkey-backed rebels - a group of Syrian Arabs and Turkmen fighting under the loose banner of the Free Syrian Army - were now focused on capturing the Islamic State-held town of al-Bab.

 "Jarablus and al-Rai have been cleansed, now we are moving towards al-Bab...
 We will go there and stop (Islamic State) from being a threat to us," he said.

+Separately, Turkey's military said on Monday it hit Islamic State targets in northern Syria in air strikes a day earlier, targeting barracks and an ammunition store.

+Erdogan said he plans to address the Syria crisis, the fight against terrorism and Turkey's failed July 15 military coup when he addresses the U.N.
+General Assembly later this week.

-(Reporting by Orhan Coskun, Seda Sezer and Tuvan Gumrukcu; Writing by David Dolan; Editing by Toby Chopra)
+Additional reporting by Tuvan Gumrukcu and Humeyra Pamuk; Writing by David Dolan; Editing by Gareth Jones